douglashill/douglashill.github.io/Content/2024/private-app-store-distribution.md

 date: 2024-02-27T17:02:00+0000
 %%%

-Has anyone used private App Store distribution?
+Has anyone used private distribution on Apple’s app store?
 The [documentation](https://developer.apple.com/help/app-store-connect/manage-your-apps-availability/set-distribution-methods) says:

 > Once your app is approved, the distribution method can't be changed.